obieda01/-StackExchange_API_AngularJS_1/README.md

     npm run build

 This command compiles the front-end code into the `/dist` directory.
-It does **not** start a server that serves the compiled code, it only compiles it.
+It does

 ### Run the app locally